dantasfiles/nj-covid19-vaccine-location-guide/index.md

 > *This page is not affiliated with the state of NJ nor any of the healthcare providers listed here.
 The information here may be inaccurate or out-of-date.
 New Jersey has an **[official COVID-19 vaccine location list](https://covid19.nj.gov/pages/covid-19-vaccine-locations-for-eligible-recipients)**.
 Please visit that page for the most up-to-date and accurate information.*

+Tip: Follow the Facebook page of the location you are trying to use.
+Click  "... -> Follow Settings -> Notifications -> Posts -> Standard" to have your phone buzz when the site makes a new post, hopefully about vaccine availability.

 In addition to this location information, I also have a **[list of past webinars on NJ vaccine distribution](presentations)**

 ---